-You can find (unfinished) definitions for three functions in e2.py alongside docstrings describing the arguments they take, the value(s) they should return, and anything else they should do.
+You can find (unfinished) definitions for some functions in e3.py alongside docstrings describing the arguments they take, the value(s) they should return, and anything else they should do.
 You will be required to complete the functions by writing code for their bodies.
 The areas where you are supposed to write your code are clearly denoted with comments.

 The docstring for each function describes what each function is supposed to do and/or return.
 It's up to you to implement them to do what their docstrings require.
 Do not modify these docstrings.
-And also, do not modify the format of the functions' arguments.
+And also, do not modify the format of the functions' arguments or the function names.